MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 	Set-CalendarProcessing -Identity "NY-TeamsRoom1" -AutomateProcessing AutoAccept -AddOrganizerToSubject $false -DeleteComments $false -DeleteSubject $false -RemovePrivateProperty $false -AddAdditionalResponse $true -AdditionalResponse "This is a Teams Meeting room"
 	```

-10. Disconnect from Exchage Online and end the established session with the following cmdlet:
+10. Disconnect from Exchange Online and end the established session with the following cmdlet:

 	```powershell
 	Remove-PSSession $Session